 The Board of Directors held eight meetings in 2018, of which five were ordinary Board meetings (including the constitutional meeting) and three additional Board meetings, of which two were held over the telephone and one was per capsulam.

 Members of executive management have given reports at the Board meetings.
 The principle company accountant was present at two Board meetings.
 The Board’s work follows the work program adopted by the Board of Directors.
 The Board evaluates its work on an annual basis and to evaluate the nominations to the 2018 AGM the Chairman of the Board produced and compiled an inquiry which all the Board members and deputies answered.
 Regarding the evaluation of the Chairman of the Board, the Chairman of the Nomination Committee has approved the inquiry’s contents and compiled it.
 The result of the evaluation was reported at a Board meeting and Nomination Committee meeting in preparation for nomination.

 The Audit Committee

 Members during 2018:

 - Kerstin Lindell

 The Audit Committee prepares the work of the Board of Directors by ensuring the quality of company financial reports and maintains regular contact with the company accountant regarding the scope and focus of their work as well as their view of company risks.
 In addition, the Audit Committee monitors what other services besides auditing are performed by the company accountants, it evaluates the auditing work and informs the Nomination Committee about the evaluation.
 It also assists the Nomination Committee in proposals of auditors and remuneration for auditing work.
-The Audit Committee met four times in 2017.
-The principle company accountant participated in the relevant parts of three of these meetings.
+Representatives of executive management give reports on relevant issues at Audit Committee meetings.
+The Audit Committee met four times in 2018.
+The principle company accountant participated in the relevant sections of two of these meetings.
 The Audit Committee regularly reports to the Board of Directors.

 The Finance Committee